-An infested wall teems with spiders, centipedes, beetles, and other small, vicious creatures.
-Swarms of beetles,
+An infested wall teems with spiders, centipedes, beetles, and other small, vicious

 Purchasing and designing elements of your character's stronghold can be an entertaining and gratifying activity.
-Check with your DM to see if she'll allow you to use the Landlord feat from the Stronghold Builder's Guidebook and then start designing- even if your character hasn't yet taken the feat.
+Check with your DM to see if she'll allow you'to use the Landlord feat from the Stronghold Builder's Guidebook and then start designingeven if your character hasn't yet taken the feat.
 It will save you time later and gives your DM the opportunity to generate adventure ideas based upon your fortress.